 “That little theory you had on my relationship,” she said.
 “I’ve given it a lot of thought over the last couple days, and I just want you to know that I think you nailed it.
 I can’t tell you how liberating it has been for me to look at those years in that light.”

 As I said, the ideas and the theories that form the foundation of the theory have been banging around in my head for a long time.
 The mentality has always fascinated me, but shortly before my friend came to me with her problem, I developed a title for it.
 I looked online, and no one had successfully co-opted the term, so I decided to make it my own.
 Once the title was developed, all those theories and ideas I had about the mind of the thief began snapping into place.

 Understanding the complexities inherent in this mentality has helped me understand why those that cheat, steal, and lie are often the first to accuse another of cheating, lying, and stealing.
 Using The Thief’s Mentality as a tool has helped me understand everyone from the good people that fabricate on occasion, to the delusional people that sit somewhere on a fault line, and onto the true piece of work (a POS) that lies for personal gain through outright and unabashed deception.
-Why any of these individuals lie, in their own individual ways, will always be a mystery, but if we can find a framework for their actions under an umbrella, we might find a way to deal with them better.
+Why any of these individuals lie, in their own individual ways, will always be a mystery, but if we can find a framework for their actions, we might find a way to deal with them better.